Rfldmr/Rfldmr-weavis-weather-recognition/README.md

 ## Overview

-WeaVis is a simple website that can recognize weather uploaded by users or through live camera photos.
-WeaVis will also provide descriptions and information about the weather uploaded by users.
-WeaVis is built using a CNN model with MobileNet architecture, and Streamlit as a support library to build the website display.
+WeaVis is an AI-based weather recognition information system designed to recognize weather uploaded or photographed by users, and then display information about the weather.
+Built on the CNN algorithm with MobileNet v3 architecture, the weather predictions provided have very good accuracy values.

 ## Project Link